-During the quarter ending July 31, 2001 the Company recorded its 50% equity interest in GreenFiber under the equity method of accounting.
-The prior period also reflected the Company's 35% ownership of Oakhurst Company, Inc., which was acquired as part of KTI.
-Oakhurst Company, Inc. owned 37.5% of New Heights Recovery and Power LLC ("New Heights").
+The prior period also reflected the Company's 35% ownership of Oakhurst Company, Inc. ("Oakhurst"), which was acquired as part of KTI.
+Oakhurst owned 37.5% of New Heights.
 The Company also had a direct ownership interest in New Heights of 12.5%.

-Effective July 3, 2001 the Company acquired Oakhurst Company, Inc.'s 37.5% interest in New Heights and transferred back to Oakhurst the 35% ownership of Oakhurst owned by KTI.
+Effective July 3, 2001 the Company acquired Oakhurst 37.5% interest in New Heights and transferred back to Oakhurst the 35% ownership of Oakhurst owned by KTI.